ShinyTrinkets/docs/blogs/captain-log.md

 * 2014 - Triceratops.rb - written in Ruby (pretty small experiment really)
 * 2016 - Triceratops.js - before ES6 (pretty small and sad experiment)
 * 2016 - Triceratops.ex - written in Elixir, probably the most elegant implementation
-* 2016 - Triceratops.py - written in Python3.5, this was the most advanced version, the scripts were written in in Coconut
+* 2016 - Triceratops/Trinkets.py - written in Python3.5, this was the most advanced version, the scripts were written in in Coconut

-Around 2017 I renamed the project to Trinkets.
+At the end of 2016 I renamed the project to Trinkets.

 * 2017 - Trinkets.js take 2 - using ES6, I spent a lot of time in this one, before I switched to Golang
+* 2018 - TwoFold.cr - some experiments in Crystal lang (will be re-written to TwoFold.js)
 * 2018 - Spinal.go - the current implementation

 In 2018 I spent a lot of time thinking about the overall directions and I believe the vision of the project has matured.
 Also, instead of 1 app, now there are 3 apps and some helper libraries.

-1. most of the old idea of Triceratops is now called [Spinal 🌀](https://github.com/ShinyTrinkets/spinal)
+1. most of the old idea of Triceratops/Trinkets is now called [Spinal 🌀](https://github.com/ShinyTrinkets/spinal)
 2. the template/ translation/ calculator is called [TwoFold (2✂︎f)](https://github.com/ShinyTrinkets/twofold.js)
 3. the intelligence engine is called [Zero-f (0-f)](https://github.com/ShinyTrinkets/zero-f)
 4. [Overseer.go](https://github.com/ShinyTrinkets/overseer.go) is a light process manager library